aicadium-archive/terraform-modules-gcp/modules/vault/README.md

 [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to control access to resources in this namespace.

-You should consider running Vault on a separate nodes from the rest of your workload.
+You should also consider running Vault on a separate nodes from the rest of your workload.
 You should also make use of
 [taints and tolerations](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) to make sure that these nodes run Vault exclusively.